travelster/DBGallery/AI/facial-recognition.md

 # Facial Recognition

 ## Getting Started
 Starting with facial recognition in DBGallery couldn't be easier!
 Start by uploading images with faces.
-You'll then name each unique face just once to have it assigned across the collection and on subsequent uploads.
+You'll then name each unique face just once to have it assigned across the entire image collection and on subsequent uploads.

 **How that works**